-During 2020/21 Housing management staff were trained in a number of different areas such as Equalities, Care Experienced Young People awareness and also the roll out of training for frontline staff so they can distribute and administering Naloxone in an effort to reduce instances of opiate overdoses within the community.
+During 2021/22 Housing Management and Housing Support merged into one service which meant that a large-scale training and induction plan was rolled out to ensure all staff understood the expectations of the new combined role.
+Staff were trained in a number of different areas such as the expectations of providing support under a registered service, digital skills, recording information along with the continued roll out of training for frontline staff so they can distribute and administering Naloxone in an effort to reduce instances of opiate overdoses within the community.